weekendesk/nodegate/assets/documentation/api-reference-gateway.md

 ### beforeEach(modifier)

-Add one or more modifier to execute before each request.
+Add one or more modifiers to execute before each request.

 ```js
 gateway.beforeEach(forwardedHost());